Nosen92/maskin-flipdot/protocol.md

 0xd1  # Display height label
 0x10  # 16 pixels wide (0x10 = 16 in decimal)
 ```
-This part only needs to be sent once per message.
+This part only needs to be sent once per packet.
->TODO: See if resolution config is necessary on every message.
+>TODO: See if resolution config is necessary in every packet.

 ## Data
 The data contains information about what to draw and where.
+Every data section **is required** to include an offset and font data, or it will be disregarded by the sign.

 ### Horizontal and vertical offset
 ```